Image Credit: iStock Image

 Symptoms of Sunburn

 Sunburn is an inflammatory response to damage caused by exposure to ultraviolet (UV) rays from the sun or artificial sources like tanning beds.
 The symptoms can vary in severity, ranging from mild discomfort to more serious conditions.
-Understanding these symptoms is crucial for proper treatment and prevention.
+Understanding these symptoms is crucial for proper treatment and prevention, and using sunscreen is an essential part of protecting your skin from harmful UV rays.
+Regular application of sunscreen can help prevent sunburn and reduce the risk of long-term skin damage.

 Redness and warmth